Fact Recall, Heuristics or Pure Guesswork? Precise Interpretations of Language Models for Fact Completion: Acknowledgements

 \section{Acknowledgements}

 A special thanks to Nicolas Audinet de Pieuchon as well as the research members of the CopeNLU group for their valuable feedback that helped us shape the paper.
+We would also like to thank the anonymous reviewers for their feedback and time.

-This work was partially supported by the Wallenberg AI, Autonomous Systems and Software Program (WASP) funded by the Knut and Alice Wallenberg Foundation and by the Wallenberg AI, Autonomous Systems and Software Program -- Humanities and Society (WASP-HS) funded by the Marianne and Marcus Wallenberg Foundation and the Marcus and Amalia Wallenberg Foundation.
-The computations were enabled by resources provided by the National Academic Infrastructure for Supercomputing in Sweden (NAISS) at Alvis partially funded by the Swedish Research Council through grant agreement no. 2022-06725.
+This work was partially supported by the Wallenberg AI, Autonomous Systems and Software Program (WASP) funded by the Knut and Alice Wallenberg Foundation, by the Wallenberg AI, Autonomous Systems and Software Program -- Humanities and Society (WASP-HS) funded by the Marianne and Marcus Wallenberg Foundation and the Marcus and Amalia Wallenberg Foundation, and by the Swedish Excellence Center for Computational Social Science (SweCSS) funded by the Swedish Research Council through grant agreement no.\ 2022-06611.
+The computations were enabled by resources provided by the National Academic Infrastructure for Supercomputing in Sweden (NAISS) at Alvis partially funded by the Swedish Research Council through grant agreement no.\ 2022-06725.